- [p. 10] "'Singing "Here we go, here we go, here we go"?' said Johnny. 'And "Viva a spanner"?'"

 What they say about New York City

-A reference to the cannibalistic, eh, hero of the 1991 movie The Silence of the Lambs.
+A reference to the cannibalistic protagonist of the 1991 movie The Silence of the Lambs (and its sequels).

 The James Bond movie Yo-less means is Live and Let Die.